dl011492/Deep-Learning-Dashboard/README.md

 **Deep Learning Dashboard** is a Python and TensorFlow project that allows one to select between standard machine learning datasets like: MNIST, Fashion MNIST, Kaggle cats and dogs and Oxford-IIIT pets.
-It is designed to easily display samples of selected datasets, select a specific neural network model (MLP 512, CNN Small, CNN Medium with data augmentation, VGG16-DA, mini Xception, Segmentation, sentiment analysis) monitor their training and evaluate the results.
+It is designed to easily display samples of selected datasets, select a specific neural network model (MLP 512, CNN Small, CNN Medium with data augmentation, VGG16-DA, mini Xception, Segmentation, sentiment analysis), monitor their training and evaluate the results.
 The scripts are by no means complete.
 Feel free to try to finish them, implement new models and improve them.
 **Warning** The datasets in this repository are compressed, but still large (1.2 GB).
 Be aware of this when cloning or downloading files.